 But how does it hold up compared to the redwood?

 With both trees being so similar, it may be difficult to choose the one that is best for your needs.

-But in terms of building pergolas, the redwood retains its superiority over the Douglas fir.
+But in terms of building pergolas, redwood retains its superiority over Douglas fir.

 And the advantages grow when you stain the redwood.

-This is because the redwood is more porous compared to the Douglas fir, allowing the stain to penetrate the surface and provide additional protection.
+This is because the redwood is more porous than the Douglas fir, allowing the stain to penetrate the surface and provide additional protection.